allenai/satlas/README.md

 The current release of Satlas is an initial beta release and we may expand the images and improve the labels during February to April 2023.

+You can also download the ancillary datasets below.
+These are part of the broader Satlas project at AI2 but not part of the "Satlas dataset".
+Subsets of some of these datasets may appear in Satlas.

+- Marine Infrastructure (Vessels, Off-Shore Wind Turbines, Off-Shore Platforms): [[Documentation](marine_infrastructure_dataset.md) | [Download](https://ai2-public-datasets.s3.amazonaws.com/satlas/satlas-dataset-marine-infrastructure-v1.zip)]

 Dataset Structure
 -----------------